mongodb/mongodb-kubernetes/README.md

 More on how to work with ECR is [here](docs/dev/aws_docker_registry.md)

 We also use `quay.io` private and public repositories

-### Workflow
-The development workflow is not quite settled yet, there is no easy way of switching between local and remote environments.
-`Helm` gives some flexibility for choosing the images used for deploying to Kubernetes (local/quay/ECR) but building and pushing of local/remote images is still not done generic way.
-Any scripts starting with `my-` will be ignored by Git.

 # Release process